iurilandolt/gd_playermovement/README.md

 In the physics/process function we will be applying a costant force to the object in axis, X Y & Z.

-The applied force will always be 0 in any direction.
+The applied force will always be 0 in any direction:

+`apply_central_force(align_force * m_input *  1200.0 * delta)`

 The value of the applied force on each axis will be changed by the events/signals recieved from the user.

+This script also includes an horizontal rotation function for a camera object '$TwistPivot'.

+The force applied forward will always match with the direction the camera is facing:

+`	view_pos = $TwistPivot
+	align_force = view_pos.basis`